MystenLabs/seal/docs/UsingSeal.md

 <ENCODED_ENCRYPTED_OBJECT>
 ```

 Fetch keys for the encoded request.
 Provide the threshold, key server object IDs, and network.
+The response is a Hex BCS encoded vector of tuples of key server object ID and its corresping `FetchKeyResponse`.

 ```shell
 $ cargo run --bin seal-cli fetch-keys --request <ENCODED_REQUEST> \